filwaitman/whatever-rest-framework/README.md

 - Add support to framework=Django
 - Add support to ORM=Django
 - Review the TODOs I have left in the project
-- Create a better documentation (and document the base components)
 - Create unit tests for base components